MSP-Greg/SUMT/README.md

 ### ToDo

-1. Misc changes to reports.
+1. Misc changes and cleanup/refactor for reports.

 2. Write more Observer tests.